corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 - **Storage requirements**: Estimate the amount of disk space needed on the edge server or in the cloud to store the data generated by the device(s) over time.

-- **Comunication costs**: The total volume directly determines the communication cost.
+- **Comunication costs**: The total volume directly determines the communication costs.
 Higher volume means higher costs.

 - **Cloud Costs**: Cloud platforms often charge based on the amount of data transferred in and out, and also for storage.